Atilla-Arslan/sei-project-two/README.md

 The first challenge was learning how the spoonacular API worked.
 It has a lot of endpoints with many search parameters that you can chain onto the URI.

-Once we figured this out using the documentation and trial and error through Insomnia we could call the data within our app
+Once we figured this out using the documentation and trial and error through Insomnia, we could call the data within our app.

 ```
 javascript